capyBearista/phish-net/README.md

 #### Python/Dependency Issues
 **Solution:**
 1. Ensure Python 3.8+: `python --version`
-2. Reinstall dependencies: `pip install -r requirements.txt --force-reinstall`
+2. Activate virtual environment: `.venv\Scripts\activate` (Windows) or `source .venv/bin/activate` (Linux/Mac)
-3. Check virtual environment is active
+3. Reinstall dependencies: `pip install -r requirements.txt --force-reinstall`

 ### Getting Help
 If you encounter issues:
-1. Check the error message in the sidebar
+1. Check the error message in the sidebar system health panel
 2. Review the troubleshooting guide above
-3. Ensure all prerequisites are met
+3. Ensure all prerequisites are met (Python 3.8+, Ollama running, model available)
-4. Try the quick test: `python tests/test_manual.py`
+4. Try the quick test: `python tests/test_comprehensive.py`

 ## 📖 FAQ

 **Q: Is my email data sent anywhere?**
 A: No, all analysis happens locally on your machine.
-No data is sent to external servers.
+No data leaves your computer.

 **Q: What email formats are supported?**
 A: Both plain text emails (with headers) and .eml files are supported.